 Review summary: Canon G9 X Mark II vs Fujifilm X-A3

 So how do things add up?
-Is there a clear favorite between the Canon G9 X Mark II and the Fujifilm X-A3?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon G9 X Mark II better than the Fujifilm X-A3 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - Faster burst: Shoots at higher frequency (8.2 vs 6 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the X-A3 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the X-A3 requires a separate lens.

 - More compact: Is smaller (98x58mm vs 117x67mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the X-A3).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the X-A3).

 - More modern: Is somewhat more recent (announced 4 months after the X-A3).